 Sea salt: A touch of salt helps to enhance the flavours of the tart crust while also helping to marry all the flavours together.

-- White chocolate: Dairy-free white chocolate can be found in most large supermarkets and health food stores these days.
-You can also order online if you’re not able to source it locally, iChoc white vanilla chocolate is delicious!
+White chocolate: Dairy-free white chocolate can be found in most large supermarkets and health food stores these days.
+You can also order online if you're not able to source it locally, iChoc white vanilla chocolate is delicious!
 You could also make homemade vegan white chocolate.

 Coconut milk: Thick full-fat canned coconut milk is refrigerated overnight in order to separate the cream (the part you want for this recipe) from the water.
 This is what creates a creamy chocolate ganache, that sets perfectly.

 Mint leaves: This recipe uses fresh mint leaves for flavour and colour.
 I prefer using real mint as opposed to mint extract as it creates a delicious realistic flavour and also gives the white chocolate ganache a wonderful minty green hue.

 Dark chocolate: Make sure that the dark chocolate you use doesn’t contain any dairy (sometimes they sneak butterfat in there!).
 One of my favourite brands is Ombar dark chocolate.

 Vanilla bean paste: As usual, I’ve included a touch of vanilla in this dessert.
 In this case, it adds a full rounded flavour to the dark chocolate ganache.

 Step 1: Bake the crust